-- Discuss ways that your church can or does support victims; accompanies survivors; and, builds resilience for eradicating the trafficking and exploitation of children, youth and young adults.
+- Discuss ways that your church might support victims; accompany survivors; and work to eradicate the trafficking and exploitation of children, youth and young adults.

 - Sign up below to receive occasional updates by email for ways you and your congregation can help in the fight against human trafficking and modern slavery.